riverbed/steelscript/docs/install/windows.rst

    > C:\Python27\python setup.py install
    ...

-3. Double click on the ``steelscript.common`` package to extract the contents.
+3. Double click on the ``steelscript`` package to extract the contents.
    Extract all product specific packages of interest as well.

 4. Install the package using the system python.
 Open a